+Admission into the program required for enrollment.
 Serves as the core and foundation for the Bachelor of Applied Science in Applied Management Program.
 It merges both theories and management practices to serve as a practical tool for managers.
-Stresses good management practices and higher-level decision making, by ensuring that current changes in industry and technology are applied to problem-solving and innovative sources for the growth and survival of an organization.
+Stresses good management practices and higher-level decision making, by ensuring that current changes in industry and technology are applied to problemsolving and innovative sources for the growth and survival of an organization.
 [GE]

-Social Media In Business BASAM 305 5 Credits/Units
+Social Media In Business

+Admission into the program required for enrollment.
 With the growth of Internet and the popularity of social media among consumers, companies now communicate with consumers in what is becoming the new wave.
 Covers the knowledge and theories of these growing areas by illustrating topics such as E-commerce, E-marketing strategy, social media marketing strategy, social consumers in digital communities, and measuring the impact of social media marketing.
 Primary focus is to understand how marketing activities can be implemented, via Internet and social media, to reach target customers and strategic objectives.
 [GE]